jenkinsci/http-request-plugin/README.md

 This plugin sends a HTTP/HTTPS request to a user specified URL.

+The request is made as a job execution in Jenkins and depending of the HTTP response the job could be marked as failed (configurable).
+For example, responses such as 404 and 500 could make the job fail.
+When a job fails it will log the response to help identify the problem.

+The request may be as an HTTP GET or POST mode, by choosing the HTTP mode.
+If it was not informed, it will use the default from global settings whose default is POST.

 ## Features

 The following features are available in both Pipeline and traditional